Multiplicative lattices with absorbing factorization: TAFLs and their generalizations

 In this section, we study C-lattices whose elements have a TA-factorization.
 A TA-factorization of an element $x\in L$ means that $x$ is written as a finite product of TA-elements $(x_k)_{k=1}^n$.
 (Note that the element $1$ is the empty product.)
 We say that a C-lattice $L$ is a {\it TA-factorization lattice} (abbreviated as {\rm TAFL}) if every element of $L$ has a TA-factorization.

-In this section, we investigate the factorization of elements into TA-elements.
-Firstly, we study C-lattices whose elements possess a TA-factorization, called {\it TAFLs}.
 Next, we study C-lattices whose compact elements have a factorization into TA-elements.
 We call them {\it CTAFLs}.
 We also explore the C-lattices whose principal elements have a factorization into TA-elements, called {\it PTAFLs}.
-Clearly, every TAFL is both a CTAFL and a PTAFL.
+Clearly, every TAFL is a CTAFL and every CTAFL is a PTAFL.

-\begin{example} As a simple example, it is clear that each prime element is a TA-element, then every ZPI-lattice is a TAFL.
+\begin{example} As a simple example, it is clear that each prime element is a TA-element.
+In particular, every ZPI-lattice is a TAFL.
 By \cite[Example 2.1]{MuAhDu18}, we have that the lattice of ideals of $\mathbb{Z}[\sqrt{-7}]$ is not a TAFL. \end{example}

-First, we will present some basic results related to TAFL in the following proposition.
+Next, we summarize some basic results related to TAFLs in the following remark.